 The Cleaner is the first book in the John Milton series by John Dawson.

-The backstory is given within the first three chapters in a conversation between Milton and his boss codenamed Control.
+We get the backstory within the first three chapters in a conversation between Milton and his boss, codenamed Control.

-Milton was ex-special forces who was selected by the UK Government to remove nasty individuals.
-Codenamed Number One, Milton spent a good number of years eradicating targets by any means necessary and getting shot, knifed, and beaten in the process.
+Milton was an ex-special forces operator who then worked for the UK Government and tasked with removing nasty individuals from society.
+Codenamed Number One but also called The Cleaner, Milton had previously spent a good number of years eradicating targets by any means necessary and getting shot, knifed, and beaten up during his career.

-After a hit in France, Milton decides to hang up his holster, and return to civvie street.
+After a hit in France, Milton hangs up his holster, and returns to civilian life.
+So far, this is pretty standard, formulated stuff.
+But wait, there’s more.

-I’m sure many countries do have assassins that maraud the world but there was something that didn’t quite click in The Cleaner and it was hard to care about Milton.
+I lost interest in The Cleaner when Milton switched from hunter to hunted because I knew the path would be predictable.
+I’m sure many countries have assassins that maraud the world, but there was something that didn’t quite click in The Cleaner and it was hard to care about Milton.

 The gang story works up to a point and then falls apart and goes from strong to weak in a matter of pages.